uenot/upe-scav-2023/README.md

-# Welcome to the UPE Scavenger Hunt of Fall 2023!
+# Welcome to the 2023 UPE Scavenger Hunt!

 This repository contains the clue to your first destination.
 There are 4 files that you will need to analyze the output of; you can either